VPN Review

 Everyday privacy and public Wi-Fi

-Proton VPN is a strong choice for public Wi-Fi and everyday privacy because its product story is built around privacy protection rather than only entertainment access.
+Proton VPN is a strong fit for everyday encrypted browsing, public Wi-Fi use, and general privacy-conscious browsing.
 A VPN can encrypt the connection between your device and the VPN server, reducing exposure to local network operators and some common public Wi-Fi risks.
+It does not make you fully anonymous or protect you from every account, browser, device, or website-level risk.

 Streaming